-It is mandatory to be registered with the British Columbia College of Social Workers (BCCSW) in order to work in British Columbia, unless you are employed by one of the exempt employers listed in the Social Workers Regulation (see below).
+It is mandatory to be registered with the British Columbia College of Social Workers (BCCSW) in order to work as a Social Worker in British Columbia, unless you are employed by one of the exempt employers listed in the Social Workers Regulation (see below).

 Internationally Trained Social Workers

-Graduates of social work programs outside of Canada must determine if their credentials will be recognized in British Columbia.
-To do so, you must have your credentials evaluated by the
+Graduates of social work programs outside of Canada must determine if your credentials will be recognized in British Columbia.

 You’ll find job advertisements in local newspapers, trade journals, and electronic sources, as well as through professional associations’ publications.